sankeer28/imposter/README.md

 ### Per-Player Word History

-Seen words are stored per player.
+Seen words are stored per player in cache.
 Before each round the app sends the union of all current players' histories to the AI so the same word is never repeated — even across partial group changes.